 Whole Wheat Flour — This flour is made from hard red winter wheat and has the classic whole wheat flavor.
 It has 14% protein content and is America’s top selling whole wheat flour.
 This flour does make a darker loaf than the white whole grain flour.
 I prefer to mix this flour with white whole grain flour when make 100% whole wheat bread as it is stronger in taste.
 Under Trim Healthy Mama E guidelines this flour can only be used with sourdough starter as the starter ferments the dough making it easier for our bodies to digest or it can be used in Gwen’s Nest Bread which is fermented for 3 days in the refrigerator.

-King Arthur Bread Flour — This is the best flour I have found to feed sourdough starter and the only one I will use only to feed my starter.
+King Arthur Bread Flour — This is the best flour I have found to feed sourdough starter and I will use only to feed my starter.
 Bread flour is much higher in gluten than regular flour.
 Adequate gluten is needed to get an sufficient rise in bread loaves.
 When bread flour is mixed with liquid, the gluten swells to form a network of strands and this forms the structure of bread loaf.
 The gluten can be seen in the elasticity of the dough.
 100% Whole grain bread will need extra gluten to get an adequate rise simply because whole grain flour is heavier with the bran in it.
-Using white flour for the starter will give you about 1 1/3 teaspoon of flour per slice of bread in the recipes on this blog.
+Using white flour in your starter will give you about 1 1/3 teaspoon of flour per slice of bread in the recipes on this blog.
 However, Pearl and Serene do recommend that we use all whole grains (purist) in both the starter and the dough.
 There is a recipe for a rye starter/bread in the THM Cookbook.
 While using some white bread flour in the starter is more of a personal choice on THM, I find that it works great for me for me and my family since it makes wonderful, soft fluffy bread that they will eat.